Premier League: Non-English clubs

 In 2011, after Swansea City gained promotion, a Welsh club participated in the Premier League for the first time.
-The first Premier League match to be played outside England was Swansea City's home match at the Liberty Stadium against Wigan Athletic on 20 August 2011.
+The first Premier League match to be played outside England was Swansea City's home match at Liberty Stadium against Wigan Athletic on 20 August 2011.
 The number of Welsh clubs in the Premier League increased to two in 2013–14, as Cardiff City gained promotion, but they were relegated after their maiden season.
 Cardiff were promoted again in 2017–18 but the number of Welsh clubs remained the same for the 2018–19 Premier League season, as Swansea City had been relegated from the Premier League in 2017–18.
 Following Cardiff City's relegation after the 2018–19 season, there are currently no Welsh clubs participating in the Premier League.

 Because they are members of the Football Association of Wales (FAW), the question of whether clubs like Swansea should represent England or Wales in European competitions has caused long-running discussions in UEFA.
 Swansea took one of England's three available places in the Europa League in 2013–14 by winning the League Cup in 2012–13.
 The right of Welsh clubs to take up such English places was in doubt until UEFA clarified the matter in March 2012, allowing them to participate.

 Participation in the Premier League by some Scottish or Irish clubs has sometimes been discussed, but without result.
 The idea came closest to reality in 1998, when Wimbledon received Premier League approval to relocate to Dublin, Ireland, but the move was blocked by the Football Association of Ireland.
-Additionally, the media occasionally discusses the idea that Scotland's two biggest teams, Celtic and Rangers, should or will take part in the Premier League, but nothing has come of these discussions.
+Additionally, the English media occasionally discusses the idea that Scotland's two biggest teams, Celtic and Rangers, should or will take part in the Premier League, but nothing has come of these discussions.

+Seasons in English top flight

+There are 65 teams that have taken part in 127 English top flight championships (both the Football League First Division and the Premier League) that were played from the 1888–89 season until the 2025–26 season.
+The teams in bold compete in the Premier League currently, while the teams in italics have never competed in the Premier League.
+The year in parentheses represents the most recent year of participation at this level.
+No team has played top flight football in every season; the closest being Everton, who have played in 123 of the 127 seasons.